-Number the Pages:
+• Number the Pages:

-• Use a logical system that matches your Table of Contents to number the pages of your Record Book.
+Use a logical system that matches your Table of Contents to number the pages of your Record Book.
 Hand numbering is acceptable due to the significant number of inserted pages.
 Numbering using printed stickers is okay.

-Folder or Binder:
+• Folder or Binder:

 • Use an Acco fastener folder or 3-ring binder, not more than 1" wide.
-Acco Record Book Covers may be purchased from the 4-H Mall or Leslie Carman 4-H Supply.
+Acco Record Book Covers may be purchased from the Shop 4-H.

-Other:
+• Other:

-- Do not exceed the page limits for each section. - Do not use plastic page covers or laminate any pages.
+- o Do not exceed the page limits for each section. - o Do not use plastic page covers or laminate any pages.